 Upon registration, a sole trader needs to provide the following information:

 The major advantage of working as a sole trader or a self employed individual is the ease of operating and managing the business.
 Once an individual starts operating as a sole trader or through a business partnership, he/she becomes accountable for paying the income tax and National Insurance (NI) on their own or through a small business accounting and taxation consultant like DNS Accountants.
-The business can register with HMRC anytime upto 5 October, from the second tax year of the business.
+The business can register with HMRC anytime up to 5 October, from the second tax year of the business.
 A tax year is from 6 April to 5 April.
-For example, if an individual starts a new business as a self employed or a sole trader in March 2016, the individual must register until 5 October.
-However, if the first self employment work is undertaken in May 2016, an individual need to register as a sole trader with HMRC until 5 October 2017.
+For example, if an individual starts a new business as a self employed or a sole trader in March 2018, the individual must register until 5 October.
+However, if the first self employment work is undertaken in May 2018, an individual needs to register as a sole trader with HMRC until 5 October 2019.

 |Date of tax return to be filed||Deadline for paper return||Deadline for return when HMRC will calculate tax||Deadline for return online|

 |On or before 31 July||31 October||31 October||31 January|

 |1 – 31 August||3 months from date of notice||31 October||31 January|

 |1 September to 31 October||3 months from date of notice||2 months from date of notice||31 January|

 |After 31 October||3 months from date of notice||2 months from date of notice||3 months from date of notice|